TO THE MEMBERS OF NATIONAL PEROXIDE LIMITED

-The Directors take pleasure in presenting their Sixty-Third Annual Report on thebusiness and operations of the Company and the Audited Financial Statements for the yearended 31st March 2017.
+The Directors take pleasure in presenting their Sixty-Seventh Annual Report on thebusiness and operations of the Company and the Audited Financial Statements for the yearended March 31 2021.

 1. FINANCIAL RESULTS

 (H in lakhs)